-Rachel Epperly is a composer and multi-instrumentalist who is passionate about composing across genres, making music about gender, and exploring themes of the body through vocal music.
+Rachel Epperly is a composer and multi-instrumentalist who is passionate about composing across genres, making music and performance art about gender, and exploring themes of the body through vocal music.
 In addition to being a composer, Rachel is an experimental vocalist, pianist, and accordionist.
 As an artist, she prioritizes rawness and vulnerability and strives to make each piece more vulnerable than the last.

 Photo by Jenelle Rolfe